LCBH/UKano/README.md

 We list them all below.
 They all have a dedicatd folder in [`./examples/`](./examples).

 Legend:
-- :white_check_mark: : means that condition or property could be automaticaly established using UKano
+- :white_check_mark: : means that the corresponding condition or property could be automaticaly established using UKano
-- :x: : when a conditition fail to hold or could not be established
+- :x: : when a condition fails to hold or could not be established
-- :fire: : an attack has been found
+- :fire: : when an attack has been found

 | Protocol | Frame-Opacity | Well-Authentication | Unlinkability |
 |:---------|:-------------:|:-------------------:|:-------------:|